 Our building based service is for adults with profound and multiple disabilities, as well as complex social needs.
 It is run from Willowbank Day Service, which is open Monday to Friday, 8:45am to 4pm.

 Day services are a starting point to help build up skills and confidence.
 For some, this means moving on to community based opportunities.

 View our easy read service specification Buchan day opportunities (PDF 658KB).

 Find out more about our day services:

 - Referral to the service

-Willowbank can help you access:
+We can help you with:

-- leisure activities - such as swimming, horse riding, boccia, keep fit sessions, art, crafts, sewing groups
+- leisure activities - such as swimming, gym, horse riding, boccia, keep fit sessions, art, crafts, sewing groups

 - drama sessions